Alliance of Independent Social Democrats: 1997–2004

-By the time of the next local elections in 1997, about twenty municipal committees had been formed, and it ran independently in 24 municipalities of the Republic of Srpska, mainly in Krajina and Posavina.
+By the time of the next local elections in 1997, about twenty municipal committees had been formed.
+It ran independently in 24 municipalities of the Republic of Srpska, mainly in Krajina and Posavina.
 In 1997, there was a split in the Serb Democratic Party, in which Biljana Plavšić, the president of Repubika Srpska left the party following internal clashes.
-The People’s Assembly of Republika Srpska was dissolved and parliamentary elections were held simultaneously with local elections.
+The People’s Assembly of Republika Srpska was dissolved.
+Parliamentary elections were held simultaneously with local elections.
 The Party of Independent Social Democrats received twice as much support compared to the previous elections just a year earlier.
 The then western-backed Plavšić nominated Dodik for Prime Minister and he was elected in the January 1998 elections, largely being seen as a moderate.
-In the party's early years it was active in the "Sloga" (freedom) coalition with Plavšić's Serb National Alliance and the Socialist Party, whose leader at the time was Živko Radišić.
-In 1998 another parliamentary election was held.
+In the party's early years it was active in the "Sloga" (unity) coalition with Plavšić's Serb National Alliance and the Socialist Party, whose leader at the time was Živko Radišić.
+In 1998, another parliamentary election was held.
 In the elections for the People’s Assembly of Republika Srpska, the Party of Independent Social Democrats won 6 parliamentary seats.

 1999 was marked by difficulties in the region, including the NATO bombing of Yugoslavia and internal strife with the blockade of the work of the Government by the People’s Assembly, a vote of no-confidence and the removal of Nikola Poplašen from the post of President of Republika Srpska by the High Representative Carlos Westendorp.
-Meanwhile the government led by Dodik received significant support from international institutions.
+Meanwhile, the government led by Dodik received significant support from international institutions.

-In December 1999 the Social Liberal Party of Republika Srpska merged into the SNSD, and after local elections in 2000 Nikola Špirić's Democratic Socialist Party (DSP) merged into it in 2001.
+In December 1999, the Social Liberal Party of Republika Srpska merged into the SNSD.
+After local elections in 2000 Nikola Špirić's Democratic Socialist Party (DSP) merged into it in 2001.
 The SNSD then changed its name to the "Alliance of Independent Social Democrats", keeping its old abbreviation.
 DSP was a splinter party of the SPRS.
 At the Unifying Congress in May 2002, it elected Milorad Dodik as president of the Alliance of Independent Social Democrats, with Nebojša Radmanović as president of the Executive Committee.
 Vinko Đuragić's New Workers' Party also joined the Alliance of Independent Social Democrats.
 In August 2002, the New Labour Party of Republika Srpska merged into the SNSD.